 Day 9: The South – inland

 Drive through the fertile farmlands of the South, the setting of the famous Njal's Saga.
 Visit historic Skálholt cathedral, Kerið, a 3,000 year old explosion crater, the beautiful Gullfoss Waterfall, Geysir hot spring area and Þingvellir National Park, a UNESCO World Heritage Site of great historic and geological importance.
+You'll end the day back at your central hotel in Reykjavik.

 Day 10: Depart for UK